 Supervisors applied for a Pennsylvania Department of Transportation grant that would be used to pay for the $1.8 million floodplain restoration of the creek and construction of new trails, Oswalt said.

-The creek is currently used by Dover Area School District for environmental classes, Oswalt explained.
+She said the creek is used by Dover Area School District for environmental classes.

 Background: The land became available after the Midatlantic Driving Range & Eagleview Golf Course closed permanently, Oswalt said.
-It opened in 1996 as a nine-hole executive course created by public works employees, according to Golf Course Rankings.
+The course opened in 1996 as a nine-hole executive course created by public works employees, according to Golf Course Rankings.

-It was purchased by the municipality using a portion of a $2.8 million bond in 2011, Oswalt said, for the purpose of municipal expansion and development of the park.
+The land was purchased by the municipality using a portion of a $2.8 million bond in 2011, Oswalt said, for municipal expansion and development of the park.
 The land cost $1,792,500.

 Taxpayers are still funding the 15-year-term bond, which did not require voter approval, Oswalt said.
 The annual interest rate the first year on the bond started at .05 percent, and the last year it's 2.75 percent, Oswalt said.

-The remainder of the bond paid for $1 million in street improvements, Oswalt continued.
-It will be paid in full in November 2027, she said.
+The remainder of the bond paid for $1 million in street improvements, and the bond will be paid in full in November 2027, Oswalt said.

-There was a public meeting Monday, Feb.
-12, Oswalt said.
-It's the only public meeting scheduled for public comment about the park, she continued.
+A public meeting Monday, Feb.
+12, was the only one scheduled for public comment about the park, she said.

-The opening day for public use has not been determined, Oswalt explained.
+The opening day for public use has not been determined.

 “I'm just thrilled to think that we could have a place like this in our township where we can have a walkable area, and where students can utilize the creek for environmental classes," Oswalt said.